Elyzavetka/Elyzavetka/README.md

 Hi 👋 My name is Liza
 =====================

-I am Junior Full-Stack Software Engineer based in London.
+I am a Junior Full-Stack Software Engineer based in London.
 ------------------------------------------------

 I am a junior full-stack developer.
 I have recently completed the Makers Academy bootcamp, with a specialism as a software engineer.
 I have a mathematical and organized brain which makes me a great coder.